Which ones should I be using?

 This is the most widely used oil in the world and has been associated with numerous health benefits (mainly due to it’s phytoestrogen content), however soy is a significant agricultural driver of deforestation worldwide.

 This has a high smoke point, is high in vitamin E, and great for shallow frying.
+However, research does suggest that it has a lower oxidative stability compared to olive oil and avocado oil.
 If you see “high-oleic” on the label this means that the oil has been modified so it is richer in monounsaturated fat than traditional versions would be.

 The oil extracted from flaxseed is often called linseed oil.
 It is not commonly used as a household oil (other than for dressings), but often used in fat spreads and poultry feedings to produce eggs and meat higher in omega-3 fatty acids.